Partners For Kids Care Coordination Careers

 We are seeking Social Workers (BSW required) and experienced Registered Nurses (BSN required) for Care Coordination positions within Partners For Kids at Nationwide Children's Hospital.

-Partners For Kids is committed to providing a comprehensive network of pediatric and adolescent healthcare providers.
-Working through a dedicated partnership between medical and surgical sub-specialists, primary care physicians, and Nationwide Children’s Hospital, Partners for Kids provides the highest quality care under a single, “one-stop” arrangement with Medicaid managed care organizations.
+Partners For Kids is committed to providing a comprehensive network of pediatric and adolescent health care providers.
+Working through a dedicated partnership between medical and surgical sub-specialists, primary care physicians, and Nationwide Children’s Hospital, Partners For Kids provides the highest quality care under a single, “one-stop” arrangement with Medicaid managed care organizations.

 Through Partners For Kids, we focus on overall wellness.
 We look at medical and social factors that affect kids’ health.
 And we do whatever it takes to prevent health problems.

 - $5,000 Sign-On Bonus for Care Coordinators (RN, MSW)

 - $2,000 Sign-On Bonus for Case Management Extenders, Medical Social Workers (BSW), Disease Management Nurse Clinicians and RN Discharge Planners